damkenny/Django-X-Docker-/README.md

 # Django-X-Docker-

-Steps Running Django App On Visual Studio Code.
+# 1.Steps Running Django App On Visual Studio Code.

-Create a project directory and used the Git to activate the environment.
+1a.Create a project directory and used the Git to activate the environment.

+1b.
 In the folder created, i activated the environment using gitbash with this command(python -m venv env) by right clicking and using the the GitBash GUI.

+1c.
 Then run the following command

-python -m django --version
+-python -m django --version
-django-admin startproject projectname
+-django-admin startproject projectname
-python manage.py runserver
+-python manage.py runserver

-Creating the Django App
+# 2.Creating the Django App

-python manage.py startapp mydjangoApp
+-python manage.py startapp mydjangoApp

- In the cretaed App file looks likes this mydjangoApp/
+2a.
+In the created App file looks likes this mydjangoApp/
     __init__.py
     admin.py